Spider!

-Spider is a British musical children's television mini-series made by Hibbert Ralph Entertainment for the BBC, that was originally aired on BBC One from 26 September to 30 December 1991.
-It followed the adventures of a spider, the protagonist, and a young boy (although the boy was only present in eleven of the thirteen episodes).
+Spider is a British musical animated children's television mini-series made by Hibbert Ralph Entertainment for the BBC, that was originally aired on BBC One from 26 September to 30 December 1991.
+It followed the adventures of a grinning, accident-prone spider, the protagonist, and a young boy (although the boy was only present in eleven of the thirteen episodes), the boy starts off as initially frightened of Spider, but eventually befriends him by the events of episode 6.

 The stories were told through song, and performed by Jeff Stevenson with his children, Casey and Holly, singing backing vocals.
 The styles of music featured in the episodes vary from rock 'n roll to haunting and melancholic tunes, and were produced by Rick Cassman at Triple X Studios.
 A BBC video entitled Spider! – I'm Only Scary 'cos I'm Hairy!
 (BBCV 4753), which contained all thirteen episodes, was also released in 1992.
 It was re-released on DVD in 2004.